Blake1720/music_lib/README.md

         - Unzip the file
         - Add the `bin` directory of your FFmpeg installation to your system PATH
         - Example: `C:\ffmpeg\bin`
-6. Run the app with `uvicorn main:app --reload`
+6. Run the app with 'uvicorn app.main:app --reload' from the Backend/ Directory

 # Database